 Parameter Description

 sname must be same as the Name of the schema in which the object is located.
 The schema must be same as the schema that owns the master table or master materialized view on which this materialized view is based.

-oname Name of the object that you want to add to the replicated materialized view group.
+oname Name of the object t materialized view g hat you want to add to the replicated roup.

 type Type of the object that you are replicating.
-The following type are supported:
+The following types are supported:

 FUNCTION SNAPSHOT

 INDEX SYNONYM

 INDEXTYPE TRIGGER

 OPERATOR TYPE

 PACKAGE TYPE BODY

 PACKAGE BODY PROCEDURE VIEW

 Use SNAPSHOT type of the object is a materialized view.

 Parameter Description ddl_text For objects of type MATERIALIZED VIEW, the DDL needed to create the object.
-For other types, use the default: '' (an empty string) If a materialized view with the same name already exists, then Oracle ignores the DDL and registers the existing materialized view as a replicated object.
+For other types, use the default: '' (an empty string) If a materialized view with the same name exists, then Oracle ignores the DDL and registers the existing materialized view as a replicated object.
 If the master table or master materialized view for a materialized view does not exist in the replication group of the master designated for this schema, then Oracle raises a missingobject error.
 If the DDL is supplied without specifying a schema, then the default schema is the replication administrator's schema.
 Be sure to specify the schema if it is other than the replication administrator's schema.
 If the object is not of type MATERIALIZED VIEW, then the materialized view site connects to the master site or master materialized view site and pulls down the DDL text to create the object.
 If the object type is TYPE or TYPE BODY, then the object identifier (OID) for the object at the materialized view site is the same as the OID at the master site or master materialized view site. comment This comment is added to the OBJECT_COMMENT field of the DBA_REPOBJECT view. gname Name of the replicated materialized view group to which you are adding an object.
 The schema name is used as the default group name if none is specified, and a materialized view group with the same name as the schema must exist for the procedure to complete successfully. gen_objs_owner Name of the user you want to assign as owner of the transaction. min_communication This parameter is obsolete.
-Use the default value (TRUE). generate_80_compatible Set to TRUE if the materialized view's master site is running a version of Oracle server prior to Oracle8 i Database release 8.1.5.
-Set to FALSE if the materialized view's master site or master materialized view site is running Oracle8 i Database release 8.1.5 or later. gowner Owner of the materialized view group.
+Use the default value (TRUE). generate_80_compatible Set to FALSE because interoperability is not supported between Oracle8 i databases and Oracle 11 g or later databases. gowner Owner of the materialized view group.